Google Keyword Sandbox:

 Search engines struggle to follow things that happen on the client side (or in the browser).

-You can tell if a sites navigation is client side by viewing the source or turning off Java and active scripting then reloading your document.
+can tell if a sites navigation is client side by viewing the source or

 If you feel you must use it make sure you add static text links to the bottom of your pages.